 If you are planning to drive from Entebbe or Kampala to Kidepo Valley National Park, we recommend you get an experienced tour company or hire a driver who can take good care of these details and allow you to encounter the best sightseeing during your safari to Kidepo Valley National Park.

-Aero link operates domestic flights from Entebbe to Kidepo Valley National Park which last approximately one hour and thirty minutes.
+Aero Link operates domestic flights from Entebbe to Kidepo Valley National Park, which take approximately one hour and thirty minutes.
 From the airstrip to your booked lodge, it takes less than 10 minutes to drive within the park.
 Domestic flights are so convenient for other travelers.

-Kidepo Valley National Park is located in a generally untouched environment by development, which makes it a wonderful destination for nature game drives and spotting animals in their natural jungle.
+Kidepo Valley National Park is located in a generally untouched environment by development, which makes it a wonderful destination for nature game drives and spotting animals in their natural habitat.

 Budget option: Apoka Rest Camp

-If a traveler is on a budget, consider spending your nights at Apoka Rest Camp, Apoka Rest Camp is managed by Uganda Wildlife Authority (UWA).
+If a traveler is on a budget, consider spending your nights at Apoka Rest Camp, which is managed by the Uganda Wildlife Authority (UWA).
 You may only spend approximately $20 per night for a self-contained bungalow.

 Apoka Rest Camp is where all Kidepo Valley park rangers reside, so hiring a ranger for your nature game drives could be incredibly easy, and there is an additional level of security on site.

-Local food is prepared on order, but travelers are advised to book prior enough since most of the provisions are carried into Kidepo Valley.
+Local food is prepared on order, but travelers are advised to book in advance since most of the provisions are carried into Kidepo Valley.

-If wilderness camping is your type, consider booking at UWA’s Self-Catering Campsite.
+If wilderness camping is your type, consider booking at UWA’s self-catering camp site.
 As the name implies, self-catering means you have to carry your own food and all the beverages for your trip.
 You are also required to hire your own ranger for the whole trip.